 - looking ahead to prison abolition.

-Students, professionals, activists, and community members are all encouraged to attend.
-We hope that this day will present an opportunity to create connections, foster continued mobilization, identify key research questions, and develop concrete initiatives to respond to the issues raised by incarceration in settler-colonial Canada.
+Students, professionals, activists, and community members were all encouraged to attend.
+We hope that this day presented an opportunity to create connections, foster continued mobilization, identify key research questions, and develop concrete initiatives to respond to the issues raised by incarceration in settler-colonial Canada.

-The editors plan to publish a special issue of the JLSP on prison law, justice, and abolition arising from this symposium and other interested contributors (submissions are due August 1, 2019 and more information about the special issue will follow after the event).
+The editors plan to publish a special issue of the JLSP on prison law, justice, and abolition arising from this symposium and other interested contributors (submissions are due August 1, 2019, please see Call for Submissions menu above for more information.)